Welcome!

 Why learn Odin?

 Maybe you really do want to learn how to program, but you are not so convinced about Odin.
-You might never even have heard of the language before.
+You might have never even heard of the language before.
 Or you have looked into it a bit, realized that it has a very small community and not a lot of packages that you can use.
-There is no web framework for it, at least not that I know.
+There is no web framework for it for instance; at least not that I know of.
 Why not spend your time learning a more “useful” language?

-Those are valid questions and those are decisions you are going to have to make.
-All I can say is that for me, Odin really did bring back the joy of programming.
-I don’t think I’ve had this much fun since my days with the Commodore 64 and the Amiga.
+These are all valid questions but for me, Odin brought back the joy of programming.
+I don’t think I’ve had this much fun since my days with the Commodore 64 and the Amiga!
+Whatever your goals though, I’m sure Odin has something for you.
+Why not give it a shot?

 Hopefully, as more people discover how amazing this language is, we will get a lot more packages written for it and it will be more viable to use it as an alternative to other languages.
 By learning to programming Odin, you might be part of that process.